zhoudongxu/SAI/doc/sai-ptf/vlan_test_plan.md

 ### Packet example
 - Tagged packet with VLAN id

-   When a packet sent to a access port or send out from a access port, we will get a packet with the VLAN id.
+   When a packet sent to a access port or send out from a access port, we will get a packet without the VLAN id.
    *In T0, we don't need to test tagged packet.*
    ```python
     tagged_packet(eth_dst='00:11:11:11:11:11',